MoravianUniversity/moraviancollege.github.io/readMe.md

 ##Our Suggestion

 We have written code for our poke ratio example that can be slightly changed to fit other forms of data.
 If your data contains two columns, one for locations and one for values, then you can write your functions in a similar way to how the poke ratio example is written.
-To write the function that you are using to get the values from your national data, we reccomend that you use your state/province name parameter as a key.
+To write the function that you are using to get the values from your national data, we recommend that you use your state/province name parameter as a key.
 You could go through your data until you find the state/province that you are looking for, and then take the value from that space and return it.
 This could also work for the function that you are writing to get data from your city/county data.
 The reason that these are separate functions is that you might want to treat the data differently.
-For example, the poke ratio example gets rid of words such as "County", "Borough", and "Parish" in getCountyValuesFunction().
+For example, the poke ratio example adjusts for words such as "County", "Borough", and "Parish" in getCountyValuesFunction().

 If you are using data that pertains to the United States, you can create a state_abbreviations dictionary like so: